GR Supra (2019-)

 Like most other brands, Seat has also branched out into the SUV world with models such as the Arona and Ateca, also based on VW models.

 So can you trust the Seat brand and are Seat cars reliable?
 Keep reading to find out.

-We run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Seat owners, we have reliability data for new cars aged up to three years old, and also cars aged between five and nine years old, and old cars aged 10-15 years.
+Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
+Based on feedback from current Seat owners, we have reliability data for new cars aged up to four years old, and also used cars aged between five and nine years old, and old cars aged 10-15 years.